-5.6.9 Whilst every effort should be made to locate diversification proposals so they are well-served by public transport, it is recognised that certain diversification proposals will only be accessible by car.
+Local planning authorities should adopt a positive approach to development associated with farm diversification in rural areas, irrespective of whether farms are served by public transport.
 While initial consideration should be given to adapting existing farm buildings, the provision of a sensitively designed new building on a working farm within existing farm complexes may be appropriate where a conversion opportunity does not exist.